pabloduran016/TOBEDONE/README.md

   I was thinking maybe something like octuposes that are really big and eat people    <- <description>
 ```

-### Completed tasks
+### Completed TODOs
-Completed tasks are defined in the text file starting with `x`.
+Completed todos are defined in the text file starting with `x`.
 Example: `x Add enemies to my game`.
 The same rule as
-before is applied to the completed tasks.
+before is applied to the completed todos.

-### Edited tasks
+### Edited todos
-You can edit a task by changing its content provided that you don't modify the id at the end of the task.
+You can edit a todo by changing its content provided that you don't modify the id at the end of the todo.
-The textfile has priority in the editing of tasks btw
+The textfile has priority in the editing of todos btw

 ## Sections
 A section is defined by the first colon `:` you can escape a colon by surrounding it by quotes or using `\`